 Wells Fargo Platinum card

-- Zero percent introductory APR on purchases and qualifying balance transfers for the first 18 months, followed by a variable APR of 16.49 to 24.49 percent
+- Zero percent introductory APR on purchases from account opening and qualifying balance transfers for the first 18 months, followed by a variable APR of 16.49 to 24.49 percent

 - No annual fee